manu72/ghostwriter/README.md

 - CLI tool for dataset building, validation, and fine-tuning.
 - Adaptor for a single commercial provider (OpenAI or Gemini).
+- ChatGPT-style conversations with context memory and session persistence.
+- Content generation modes: single text, interactive, and chat sessions.
 - Feedback mechanism for turning edits into new examples.
 - Local storage of datasets (.jsonl) and author profiles.
-- **NEW**: AI-powered historical figure author creation with discovery, analysis, and dataset generation.
+- AI-powered historical figure author creation with discovery, analysis, and dataset generation.
+- Dataset expansion for historical authors with bulk accept functionality.
+- Comprehensive command-line interface with full feature coverage.

 ### Stage 2: Basic Browser UI